Facebook gets in your Ray-Bans: A first look at its new smart glasses

 After spending a week and a half with a pre-release pair of Ray-Ban Stories, I can report that what’s possible today can be fun.
 But it’s also immature enough that, if anything, it left me newly appreciative of how capable smartphone cameras have become.

-The best news: Trying the smart sunglasses for myself did make clear that the many dystopian fears about Facebook-powered eyewear do not apply here.
+The best news: Trying the smart sunglasses for myself did make clear that many dystopian fears about Facebook-powered eyewear do not apply here.
 Instead of plunging into a brave new world rife with unsettling implications, they never get anywhere close to the precipice.

 Ray-Bans, only smart